ros2/design/articles/115_topic_and_service_name_mapping.md

 Topic and service names:

 - may be split into tokens using a forward slash (`/`) as a delimiter
+  - see the "Name Tokens" section for more details on tokens
 - must not end with a forward slash (`/`)

 The last token is the topic or service name, and any preceding tokens comprise the namespace of the topic or service.

 For example, the topic name `/foo/bar/baz` comprises of a topic or service named `baz` in the `/foo/bar` namespace.
-In another example, the name `/foo` does not use splitting into tokens, so it comprises of a topic or service named `foo` in the `/` namespace (the root namespace).
+In another example, the name `/foo` splits into one token, such that it comprises of a topic or service named `foo` in the `/` namespace (the root namespace).

 Topic and service names: